tarantool/doc/doc/reference/reference_lua/box_error.rst

 .. function:: box.error.last()

     Show the last error object.
-    You can reach the fields of the object like this:

     **Example**

+    You can reach the last error object's fields like this:

     .. code-block:: tarantoolsession